cinnData/PythonBootcamp/Lectures/[PY-03] Defining functions in Python.md

 Out[13]: 0.2
 ```

-But the positional arguments go first:
+But the positional arguments must go first:

 ```
 In [14]: g(x=2, 1)